mbask/fertplan/README.md

 | 17 | 0.205 | 10.048780 |    3.56 |       36 |

 The table shows the soil chemical and physical status before the planned crop sowing.
-The soil analyses elements that will be fed the Nitrogen balance estimation are:
+The soil analyses elements that will be fed the nitrogen balance estimation are:

-  - *N\_pc*, Total Nitrogen content in %
+  - *N\_pc*, Total nitrogen content in %
-  - *CNR*, Carbon / Nitrogen ratio
+  - *CNR*, Carbon / nitrogen ratio
   - *SOM\_pc*, Soil Organic Matter in %
   - *Clay\_pc*, Clay content in %